ronpang/Aquaponic-system/README.md

 Howevever, nitrates are still toxic to fish.
 Thus, it is important to remove these toxic materials from the fish tank.

-1. Ammonium  = oxidizer agent
+1. Nitrates  = oxidizer agent
-2. Nitrates  = reducing agent
+2. Ammonia  = reducing agent

 According to my research, having a positive voltage results means there would be a highly chance to have more food inside the fish tank.